skoczen/will/README.md

   * Get a Slack legacy token here: https://api.slack.com/custom-integrations/legacy-tokens
   * Create a bot user. https://my.slack.com/services/new/bot

   **Note:** The user who owns the Personal Access Key must have permissions to access to all the apps you want the bot to access.
+You'll also need to ensure that your church has signed up to the People app.
+(It's free with any other app!)

 ### Install on Heroku